 99. When Estonians express that something is good, they instead use the word “normal”.

 100. Despite being screwed by foreign powers for hundreds of years, Estonians have managed to survive and ultimately build up a fairly successful independent country.

-Cover: Dolls in Estonian national costumes (Shutterstock). *Please note that this article was originally published on 23 February 2018.
+Cover: Dolls in Estonian national costumes.
+Picture by Shutterstock. * Please note that this article was originally published on 23 February 2018.